Languages of Belgium: Germanic

-Flemish
+Dutch

 Flanders too has a number of dialects, but linguists regard these as varieties of Dutch rather than a separate Flemish language, with the exception of Limburgish and West Flemish.
 The main Dutch dialects in Belgium are Brabantian and East Flemish.
 Standard Dutch, as spoken in Belgium, is mostly influenced by Brabantian.
 There are literary traditions in both the East Flemish and West Flemish dialects.

 Limburgish

-Limburgish is a language spoken mainly in north-eastern Belgium and the south-eastern Netherlands, in the Belgian and Dutch provinces of Limburg.
-It is closely related to Dutch but has more German influences.

-Low Dietsch

-Low Dietsch is a Germanic language or dialect in the north-east of the Belgian province of Liege, in the kernel area of the historical (and linguistically mixed) Duchy of Limburg.
-It is spoken in towns and villages such as Plombières (Bleiberg), Gemmenich, Hombourg, Montzen and Welkenraedt.
-Linguists classify this dialect as a transition between Limburgish and Ripuarian.
-It has been defined as either varieties of Dutch or of German.

-Since 1992 Low Dietsch has been acknowledged as an internal regional language by the Walloon authority.
-Low Dietsch was the favorite foreign language in the 19th century of American President Andrew Jackson for its sound and eloquence.
-Low Dietsch is practically identical to the German dialect in the northern part of the neighbouring official German-speaking region of Belgium.
-The different definition is due to the fact that the German-speaking region was annexed by Belgium in 1919, whereas the "Low Dietsch" area has been part of Belgium since 1830.
+Limburgish is a language which is spoken in Limburg province.

 Luxembourgish

-Luxembourgish, a Moselle Franconian language, is native to Arelerland, the eastern part of the Belgian province of Luxembourg, including the city of Arlon (Arel).
-Since the late 20th century, it has largely been replaced by Belgian French in recent decades, in contrast to its flourishing on the other side of the border, in the Grand Duchy of Luxembourg.

 Since 1990 this language has been recognised by the Walloon authorities as Francique (Franconian).
 It was the only non-Romance language recognized in the 1990 decree.

 Marols

 Marols, also known as Brusseleir, is a nearly extinct dialect spoken in Brussels, and used primarily in informal contexts.
 It is mostly a mixture of French and Dutch influences.
 Marols originated from the Brabantian dialect and gained greater French influences after the Kingdom of Belgium was established in 1830 following the Belgian Revolution.
 The dialect was named after the Marollen, a neighborhood in Brussels.